AndrewSRea/My_Learning_Port/Bootstrap/Getting_Started/JavaScript/README.md

 # JavaScript

 Bring Bootstrap to life with its optional JavaScript plugins.
-Learn about each plugin, Bootstrap's daata and programmatic API options, and more.
+Learn about each plugin, Bootstrap's data and programmatic API options, and more.

 ## Individual or compiled